-To summarize up to this point, we have analyzed the 2HDMS models obtained by extending the Type I and Type II two-Higgs-doublet models to include a scalar gaugesinglet dark matter candidate, denoted S with mass m_S .
+To summarize up to this point, we have analyzed the 2HDMS models obtained by extending the Type I and Type II 2HDMs to include a scalar gauge-singlet DM candidate, denoted S with mass m_S .
 We have discussed various theoretical and experimental constraints on the 2HDMS and how these constrain the additional (beyond the 2HDM) three parameters of the 2HDMS, m_S and the trilinear hSS and HSS couplings.
-We begin with the 2HDM fits of [7] for the case where it is the lighter h that is identified with the ~ 125.5 GeV state, in particular employing the 2HDM parameter space points for which the combined LHC/Tevatron signal strengths are fit within the 68% C.L.
-We then study the constraints on the singlet parameter space based on cosmological data, most particularly the observed Ωh^2 and the LUX and SuperCDMS limits on DM-nucleon scattering.
+We begin with the 2HDM fits of [7] for the case where it is the lighter h that is identified with the $\sim 125.5 \text{ GeV}$ state, in particular employing the 2HDM parameter space points for which the combined LHC/Tevatron signal strengths are fit within the 68% CL We then study the constraints on the singlet parameter space based on cosmological data, most particularly the observed Ωh^2 and the LUX and SuperCDMS limits on DM-nucleon scattering.
 If $m_S > 55$ GeV, 2HDMS parameter choices for which the 2HDMS is completely consistent with all the above data are plentiful in both the Type I and Type II models.
-For $m_S \leq 55$ GeV, requiring BR $(h \rightarrow SS) \leq 0.1$ in order to avoid destroying the fit of the h to the LHC data makes it impossible (almost impossible) in the Type I (Type II) model to find parameter points that give correct Ωh^2 and satisfy both the LUX and SuperCDMS limits.
-Nonetheless, it is interesting to note that if we do not impose the LUX and SuperCDMS limits, for both model types $m_S < 50$ GeVpoints with $BR(h \to SS) \leq 0.1$ and correct Ωh^2 fall within one or more of the CDMS II, CRESST-II or CoGeNT signal regions.
+For $m_S \leq 55 \text{ GeV}$, requiring BR $(h \rightarrow SS) \leq 0.1$ in order to avoid destroying the fit of the h to the LHC data makes it impossible (almost impossible) in the Type I (Type II) model to find parameter points that give correct Ωh^2 and satisfy both the LUX and SuperCDMS limits.
+Nonetheless, it is interesting to note that if we do not impose the LUX and SuperCDMS limits, for both model types $m_S < 50$ GeV-points with BR $(h \rightarrow SS) \leq 0.1$ and correct Ωh^2 fall within one or more of the CDMS II, CRESST-II or CoGeNT signal regions.